Polydrug Use & Addictions

 - Sleeping pills and alcohol

-Many people combine heroin and cocaine as they serve to counter each other’s negative side effects.
-Individuals who use heroin typically find themselves drowsy and unable to function, but pairing it with cocaine lets them remain alert.
+Many people combine heroin and cocaine as they are believed to counter each other’s negative side effects.
+Individuals who use heroin typically find themselves drowsy and unable to function, but pairing it with cocaine supposedly lets them remain alert.

 Dangers of Polydrug Use